 My years in America.
 America!
 America!

 Do they really need all this manpower to subdue a guy just for drinking a beer?

-Apparently, the bystander didn’t like the question, he left.
+Apparently, the bystander didn’t like the question, so he left.

 Venice is a crazy place to live.
-You’re caught in the middle of a middle-class bourgeoisie homeowners, homeless, leftists activists, nostalgic of the hippie era, artists and singers in search of a breakthrough that will change their life, but more often will never come.
+You’re caught in the middle of middle-class bourgeoisie homeowners, homeless, leftist activists, nostalgic of the hippie era, artists, and singers in search of a breakthrough that will change their lives, but more often will never come.

-Cops are everywhere on the streets, their 4X4 patrol the beach all night long looking for campers.
-I have rarely seen such a concentration of law enforcement on a tourist place.
-Talk about California the most liberal state of the Union…
+Cops are everywhere on the streets; their 4X4 patrols the beach all night long looking for campers.
+I have rarely seen such a concentration of law enforcement in a tourist place.
+Talk about California, the most liberal State of the Union…

 My years in America.
 America!
 America!

-Should I mention all reasons for loving this country I’d have to write a book not a blog.
+Should I mention all the reasons for loving this country?
+I’d have to write a book, not a blog.

 Anyway, we finished dinner and decided to go.
-I saw her taking her plate and bringing it back to the designated place, something I didn’t, left everything on the table.
-With an authoritarian style she almost ordered me to do the same, I replied sorry, I’ve never been to a fast food before and don’t know the rules.
+I saw her taking her plate and bringing it back to the designated place, something I didn’t, leaving everything on the table.
+With an authoritarian style, she almost ordered me to do the same; I replied sorry, I’ve never been to a fast food before and don’t know the rules.

-But out of curiosity, I asked her why should I have to do that?
-I’ve been to restaurants all my life, had never seen it before.
-Her answer was that we must help to keep the cost down, should every customer leave the table without clearing it they’ll have to assign an additional employee to do this therefore raising their prices!
+But out of curiosity, I asked her why should I have to do this?
+Her answer was that we must help keep the cost down; should every customer leave the table without clearing it, they’ll have to assign an additional employee to do this, raising their prices!

-She went on saying, ” One more thing you should know, here in America, she said, we must help the rich to become richer because they are the only ones can resolve the poor people problems!
+She said, ” One more thing you should know, here in America, we must help the rich to become more prosperous because they are the only ones who can resolve poor people’s problems!
 Not the government!

-How a liberal like me, by French standards, coming from a socialist country where even the most extreme conservatives views are far from being not even close to her statement can digest this?
+How a liberal like me, by French standards, coming from a socialist country where even the most extreme conservative views are far from being not even close to her statement, can digest this?

 I hadn’t to.
-She does not have a legion of supporters on her thinking, I’ll even say she was an exception.
-But I did like the woman for expressing her views as she sees them, regardless of what YOUR perception is on the same.
+She does not have a legion of supporters in her thinking; I’ll even say she was an exception.
+But I did like the woman for expressing her views as she sees them, regardless of YOUR perception.

-I like Americans for defending their opinions, expressing them fearlessly, no complex or reservation, as stupid and incomprehensible might be to us Europeans from a different culture living with taboos and often nonsense conservative traditions that often complicates our life.
+I like Americans for defending their opinions, expressing them fearlessly, with no complex or reservation, as stupid and incomprehensible might be to us Europeans from a different culture living with taboos and often nonsense conservative traditions that usually complicate our lives.
 Should I go as far as to say I should endorse Donald Trump?
-Just for having the courage of his opinion?.
+Just for having the courage to give his opinion?

 No, I won’t!
-Even though he now tries to correct his rhetoric on violence sexism and racism is too late.
-Sorry, Donald, you don’t fit the all-American profile of a leader as I knew it in the 80’s.
+Even though he now tries to correct his rhetoric on violence, sexism, and racism, it is too late.
+Sorry, Donald, you don’t fit the all-American profile of a leader as I knew it in the 80s.
 You look to me more of a madman than a president of the US.

+My years in America.
+America!
+America!